VFDan/FlashpointURLRedirect/README.md

 3. Open the Flashpoint Launcher and find a game/animation — we'll use Run 2 as an example.
 4. Right click the game and press "Copy Game UUID"; for Run 2, this is will copy 371749ad-fbb1-491e-8037-5953e1d46477 to the clipboard.
 5. Close the Launcher.
-6. Type https://vfdan.github.io/FlashpointURLRedirect/?guid= and add the GUID to the end; for Run 2 the link is https://vfdan.github.io/FlashpointURLRedirect/?guid=371749ad-fbb1-491e-8037-5953e1d46477.
+6. 6.
+Type either https://vfdan.github.io/FlashpointURLRedirect/?guid= or flashpoint:// and add the GUID to the end; for Run 2 the link is https://vfdan.github.io/FlashpointURLRedirect/?guid=371749ad-fbb1-491e-8037-5953e1d46477 or flashpoint://371749ad-fbb1-491e-8037-5953e1d46477.
 In Discord, you can use `<flashpoint://371749ad-fbb1-491e-8037-5953e1d46477>` to directly link to it, however some chat clients may not support this and may need to use the https link.
 7. Allow vfdan.github.io to open `Microsoft ® Windows Based Script Host`.
 8. Your game/animation should start!